Annabelle Selldorf

 Annabelle Selldorf (born July 5, 1960) is a German-born architect and founding principal of Selldorf Architects, a New York City-based architecture practice.
 She is a fellow of the American Institute of Architects (FAIA), the recipient of the 2016 AIANY Medal of Honor and in 2025 was named one of TIME 100 most influential people.
 Her projects include the Sunset Park Material Recovery Facility, Neue Galerie New York, The Rubell Museum, a renovation of the Sterling and Francine Clark Art Institute, David Zwirner's 20th Street Gallery, The Mwabwindo School, 21 East 12th Street, 200 11th Avenue, 10 Bond Street, and several buildings for the LUMA Foundation's contemporary art center in Arles, France.

-Other notable projects include an expansion of the Frick Collection, the renovation of the National Gallery in London, the Museum of Contemporary Art San Diego, Hauser & Wirth's new gallery on 22nd street in Chelsea, a new greenhouse and renovation of the historic greenhouse at Dumbarton Oaks, The Row's flagship London store at 15 Carlos Place, Mayfair House and an Interpretation Center at the Qianlong Garden in the Forbidden City in Beijing, China.
+Other notable projects include an expansion of the Frick Collection, the renovation of the National Gallery in London, the Museum of Contemporary Art San Diego, Hauser & Wirth's new gallery on 22nd street in Chelsea, a new greenhouse and renovation of the historic greenhouse at Dumbarton Oaks, and an Interpretation Center at the Qianlong Garden in the Forbidden City in Beijing, China.
 Selldorf Architects was recently selected as one of five shortlisted firms for the Louvre Nouvelle Renaissance architecture competition.